 There is also another method, known as the gentle Chinese potsticker method.
 This method ensures that your gnocchi won’t fall apart when cooked.

-- Slick a non-stick frying pan with oil.
+- Slick a non-stick frying pan, such as this one, with oil.

 - Arrange your gnocchi in the pan.